polygonnedpotato/UltimateGoalImproved/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 You will need to be comfortable with File manipulations and managing Android Studio Modules.
 These changes are performed OUTSIDE of Android Studios, so close Android Studios before you do this.

-Also..
-Make a full project backup before you start this :)
+Also...
+Be sure to make a full project backup before you start this :)

 To clone TeamCode, do the following: